of claps over a ten week campaign

 Creative Clinic advised on the ongoing brand strategy, messaging and implementation as well as designing the #ClapForOurCarers logo and brand identity, website, social media posts, t-shirts, window posters and downloadable campaign assets including activity packs for kids – from the very first national applause on 26th March 2020 and throughout the duration of the ten week campaign run.

-The campaign was beyond-huge, with media coverage stretching across print and broadcast media and social media channels across the world.
-BBC 1, BBC Radio, BBC News, Channel 5, ITV, Channel 4 and Sky News all broadcast the doorstep applause live every week, with ITV actually ‘pausing’ their usual programming so that viewers could go outside to clap, whilst Channel 4 simultaneously staged a special ad break takeover.
-The story continues to be covered weekly by newspapers including The Guardian, The Times, The Sun, The Mirror, The Evening Standard and the Daily Mail.
+The campaign was hugely successful, with media coverage stretching across print and broadcast media and social media channels across the world.
+BBC 1, BBC Radio, BBC News, Channel 5, ITV, Channel 4 and Sky News all broadcast the doorstep applause live every week, with ITV ‘pausing’ their usual programming so that viewers could go outside to clap, whilst Channel 4 simultaneously staged a special ad break takeover.
+The campaign continued to be covered weekly by newspapers including The Guardian, The Times, The Sun, The Mirror, The Evening Standard and the Daily Mail, whilst also achieving a page on Wikipedia.

 In a video address to the nation, Her Majesty The Queen, Elizabeth II referred to the Clap For Our Carers campaign as an “expression of our national spirit”.
 All manner of celebrities and public figures have lent their support, helped spread the messages and clapped for our carers – far too many to mention here but including His Royal Highness Charles, Prince of Wales; Her Royal Highness Camilla, The Duchess of Cornwall; Prime Minister Boris Johnson; Nicola Sturgeon; The Mayor of London, Sadiq Khan; Dominic Raab; Rishi Sunak; Sir Keir Starmer; David and Victoria Beckham; Daniel Craig; Sir Rod Stewart; Stormzy; Phoebe Waller-Bridge; Sir Elton John; Emma Willis; Claudia Winkleman; Declan Donnelly; Holly Willoughby; Cheryl Tweedy; Katie Price; Brian May; Kate Garraway; Gaby Roslin; Rita Ora; Rachel Weisz; Phillip Schofield; Eamonn Holmes; Myleene Klass; Gemma Collins; Sir Paul McCartney; Ricky Gervais; Kylie Minogue and Piers Morgan.